arinjoy/next-to-go/README.md

 # Next To Go
 An app made with ❤️ to demonstrate some examples of **clean architecture**, **code organisation**, **loose coupling**, **unit testing**, **accessibility** and some of the best practices used in modern iOS programming using `Swift` & `SwiftUI`

-## App Goal
+## 📱 App Goal
 Create an iOS app that displays ‘Next to Go’ races using Neds free public API.
-A user should always see 5 races, and they should be sorted by time ascending.
-Race should disappear from the list after 1 min past the start time, if you are looking for inspiration look at popular betting apps like Neds, Ladbrokes, Sportsbet etc.
+A user should always see top 5 races, and they should be sorted by time ascending.
+Race should disappear from the list after 1 min past the start time.
+Take some inspirations from popular betting apps like Neds, Ladbrokes, Sportsbet etc.

-### Requirements
+### 💼 Requirements
 1. As a user, I should be able to see a time ordered list of races ordered by advertised start ascending
 2. As a user, I should not see races that are one minute past the advertised start
 3. As a user, I should be able to filter my list of races by the following categories: Horse, Harness & Greyhound racing